Generally, changes to Policy content should be saved as a new version.

 - If minor edits are enabled

-When a user with appropriate permissions edits a policy that is in 'distribution' status, they can make changes to the article body freely and save these changes.
+When a user with appropriate permissions edits a policy that is in Distribution status, they can freely make changes to the article body and save these changes.